-If you're looking to send your kids to an overnight residential camp on a beautiful property where they will experience TONS of fun throughout the entire week AND also learn about the amazing love of Jesus in the midst of it all at affordable rates, you’re in the right place!
+If you want to send your child to an affordable, week-long overnight camp on a beautiful property where they will experience tons of fun and learn about the amazing love of Jesus, then you’re in the right place!

-Located about 1 hour northwest of downtown Toronto, The Scott Mission Camp is found in the beautiful town of Caledon and is situated on 100 acres of rolling hills, forests and meadows...
+Located about one hour northwest of downtown Toronto, Scott Mission Camp is situated near the beautiful town of Caledon on 100 acres of rolling hills, forests and meadows.

 Age 8 to 14